Planning for Scalability and Performance

 Note: Distributing FME Engines across networks that are geographically distributed requires that the network connecting FME components is high-speed and reliable.
 Specifically, the FME Engines read data and configuration files from, and write log files to, the FME Server System Share location.
 The network cannot be occasionally connected; it must always be connected.

-To ensure each job is run by the intended engine, you must use this approach in combination with Job Queues.
+To ensure each job is run by the intended engine, you must use this approach in combination with Queue Control.

 south access data in the southern data store.
 These jobs are routed to FME Engines located in the southern region.